forcedotcom/sfdx-scanner/messages/run-command.md

 The format `table` is concise and shows minimal output, the format `detail` shows all available information.

+If you specify neither --view nor --output-file, then the default table view is shown.
+If you specify --output-file but not --view, only summary information is shown.

 # flags.output-file.summary

 Output file that contains the analysis results.
 The file format depends on the extension you specify, such as .csv, .html, .xml, and so on.